Writing the sample enclave¶

 1 2 3 4 5 6 7 8 9

 Java doesn't let us directly change variables from a callback, so we use an

 Kotlin lets you alter mutable variables from callbacks directly, without needing this sort of trick.

 The enclave can provide a routing hint to tell the host where it'd like the message delivered.
-For example, this

-could be set to the value of the from header.
 It's called a "hint" because the enclave must always remember that

 the host is untrusted.
 It can be arbitrarily malicious and could, for example, not deliver the mail at all, or